Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: (Pseudo) Finsler Spacetimes

 \section{(Pseudo) Finsler Spacetimes}

 In this section, the most important geometric constructions and physical motivations for Finsler gravity are summarized.
-We shall follow the system of notations proposed in \cite{vrflg,vrfgnsph,vsgg} (where details and more complete lists of references are provided\footnote{ in this work, we do not aim to provide an exhaustive bibliography (it is not possible to list and discuss tenths of monographs and thousands of articles on Finsler geometry and generalizations and various extensions of the general relativity theory; we can not discuss a number of papers on implications of locally anisotropic cosmological models etc; following our purposes, we cite the main results which are closed to metric compatible models of Finsler gravity and cosmology}).
+We shall follow the system of notations proposed in \cite{vrflg,vsgg} (see details and references therein\footnote{ in this work, we do not aim to provide an exhaustive bibliography (it is not possible to list and discuss tenths of monographs and thousands of articles on Finsler geometry and generalizations and various extensions of the general relativity theory}).

-Finsler geometry is not familiar to most physicists.
-It is often regarded as a very sophisticate geometrical model and it takes a big effort to get used with such concepts and methods.
-Nevertheless, there are strong arguments that the quantum gravity theory is ''almost sure'' of a Finsler type and that one could be important applications in modern gravity and cosmology theories.
-Certain classes of metric compatible Finsler gravity theories can be elaborated in a form very similar to the Einstein and/or Einstein--Cartan gravity.
-The main difference is that for locally anisotropic models we have to extend the constructions on tangent bundles and/or on nonholonomic (pseudo) Riemannian manifolds, and adapt the geometric objects with respect to nonlinear connections (N--connections).
-This imposes us to work with new classes of linear connections being adapted to N--connections (called distinguished connections, in brief, d--connections).

-There is a special interest for Finsler geometry/gravity models containing in some local limits the usual Minkowski spacetime metric (in SR) and when the metric on total space\footnote{ of a tangent bundle, or on a corresponding pseudo--Riemannian manifold enabled with nonholonomic distributions determined by N--connection} defines completely a metric compatible ''canonical'' d--connection, for instance, the Cartan d--connection (see below subsection \ref{ssfgo}, for definitions and main properties).
-Even such theories contain nonholonomically induced torsions with coefficients determined by some off--diagonal coefficients of metric, all constructions can be redefined equivalently, via nonholonomic deformations, for the Levi--Civita connection (when the resulting theoretic scheme is not N--adapted).
-The main differences between a Finsler gravity and the general relativity theory is that the Ricci, and Einstein, tensors are determined by different types of linear connections; we shall discuss this issue in section \ref{sfeftg}.